Mike has been researching his family tree, mostly on his father’s side.

 Richard Parsons (died 1682), a weaver and flax-dresser from Wincanton in Somerset who died in Kington Magna, just over the county border in North Dorset.
 Richard was not a direct ancestor of Sidney’s but was almost certainly a relative of the Parsons families in Kington Magna from one of whom Sidney did descend.

-John Boyes (1782 to 1856) of Owslebury in Hampshire, who became a national celebrity after his role in the 1830 agricultural riots (often known as the “Swing Riots”) for which he was transported to Van Diemen’s Land and then later pardoned after a public outcry and an intervention by the future Prime Minister Lord Palmerston.
+John Boyes (1782 to 1856) of Owslebury in Hampshire, who became a national celebrity after his role in the 1830 agricultural riots (often known as the “Swing Riots”) for which he was transported to Van Diemen’s Land.
+He was later pardoned after a public outcry and an intervention by the future Prime Minister Lord Palmerston.

-Benjamin Misselbrook (1810 to 1893), head keeper at London Zoo for twenty years.
+Benjamin Misselbrook (1810 to 1893) who was head keeper at London Zoo for twenty years.

 Charles Light (1817 to 1877), a bricklayer from Twyford in Hampshire, who married three times and eventually became the landlord of the Clump Inn in Chilworth, near Southampton.

-George Parsons (1807 to 1876), a flamboyant Victorian entrepeneur.
+George Parsons (1807 to 1876) who was a flamboyant Victorian entrepeneur.
 He was a farmer and a land agent, but also an inventor and a businessman.
 He founded a large factory beside the River Parrett in Somerset and in later life he retired to New Zealand.

 Lord Portman (1799 to 1888), a prominant landowner and politician, and one of the richest men in England.
 Several members of the Parsons family worked for him as land agents.

 Barnard Goldfinch (1645 to 1724) who was named after an officer in Oliver Cromwell’s parliamentary forces whose men were billeted with the Goldinch family just before his birth and who prevented his men from drinking the barrel of beer which was being kept for the baby’s christening.